baltimoreheritage/civil-rights-heritage/criminal-injustice.md

 > The sixth and last picture is the one with which "King Bill" used to catch the galleries.
 It is called "Assault," and shows a negro with his hand on a white girl's throat.
 Mr. Garland always used to show this "Assault" picture last, and never failed to draw a storm of roars.
 For each picture he had comments in his best and raciest style, and always held his audience enthralled.
 The "Panorama," as the whole series was called, had its initial shoring in Baltimore in Mr. Garland's own bailiwick.
 So successful was it that it, with its inventor, was sent for a long tour of the eastern and southern counties.

+## February 1918: Black soldier brutally beaten by Baltimore police officer

+On February 16, 1918, the _Baltimore Sun_ praised Judge Stanton for his role in protesting a recent incident of police brutality:

+> "Judge Stanton has rendered a service in calling the attention of the Police Commissioners to the alleged brutality of a policeman in dealing with a soldier who resisted arrest… In this case, we are sorry to say, the soldier behaved like a rowdy.
+But, for all that, the policeman who undertook to arrest him was not justified in treating him brutally.
+He could have managed him, we imagine, without resorting to methods which excited indignation in the minds of spectators.
+The patrolman was in civilian clothes at the time and the soldier naturally did not recognize his authority.
+Discretion is a virtue that is as important as valor or as muscle on the part of a police officer.
+We think the Commissioners should look into this incident carefully."

+African-Americans faced a terrible series of anti-black riots in cities around the country.
+In 1917, riots in East St. Louis, Illinois Riot killed at least 39 black people and 8 white, injured hundreds, and caused millions of damages.
+In 1917, followed in 1919 by riots in Washington, DC and Chicago, Illinois, and, in 1921, in Tulsa, Oklahoma, and, in 1923, Elaine, Arkansas.

 ## June 1, 1918: Baltimore police shoot and kill a "colored man on Pennsylvania avenue"

 On June 7, 1918, the _Afro American_ reported on a shooting involving multiple Baltimore City police officers that resulted in the death of one man: